faezeh-kianimoravej/disaster-response-platform/Docs/Sprint05/Client_Meeting_13_October.md

 - Overview of updates and demo of **User Story 01 (Resource Reporting)** and its subtasks.

 #### **User Story 01 — Resource Reporting**
-> As a department user, I should be able to **add, edit, and delete resources**, so that I can manage resource information for incident reporting effectively.
+> As a Responder, I want to report available resources for incident response so that resource allocation can be managed.

 ##### **Subtasks**
 **Backend (BE):**